 3. Sellers are not required to but are strongly encouraged to insure their packages.
 Quality sellers usually insure packages automatically.

-5. Make use of online postage sellers.
-Use PayPal's Multi-Order Shippingpirateshipfitshipper, or any other online postage seller you're comfortable with.
+6. Make use of online postage sellers.
+Use PayPal's Multi-Order Shippingpirateshipfitshipper (Vessyl), or any other online postage seller you're comfortable with.
 Online postage sellers support all USPS shipping methods and they're very simple to use.
-You're able to pay for postage directly from your home computer.
+You're able to pay for and print postage directly from your home computer or smart device.
 You have full editing control over addresses and labels, print multiple labels at one time, and print labels automatically populated with buyers' information and tracking information.

 Don't

-6. Don't take a conversation related to selling off figBid's messaging system. figBid's messaging system does not handle photos so sharing pictures via email is fine.
-But everything else must stay on figBid's messaging system.
-Taking a conversation off figBid's messaging system will hurt you in the future every time.
+10. Don't take a conversation related to selling off figBid's messaging system for any reason. figBid's messaging system is very robust and supports picture messaging.
+Taking a conversation off figBid's messaging system will hurt a seller every time.

-7. Don't be too quick to leave a poor feedback comment and/or rating for buyers, even if a buyer has left you one.
+12. Don't be too quick to leave a poor feedback comment and/or rating for buyers, even if a buyer has left one for you.
 Take a day or two to think about the sale and what could have been done differently.
 Sellers are encouraged to Contact Us for guidance.
+It's a fact that sellers with cool heads and patience will always prevail.

-1. After a buyer has paid they've completed their half of the purchase and a good seller will immediately leave positive feedback without waiting for the buyer to leave a feedback rating.
+3. After a buyer has paid they've completed their half of the purchase and a quality seller will immediately leave positive feedback without waiting for the buyer to leave a feedback rating.
 Buyers appreciate this gesture more than anything else.

-2. Poor feedback ratings left for buyers can sometimes seem retaliatory.
-In my experience, any issue can be worked out to a successful conclusion without resorting to poor feedback.
-If you think you've done everything you can to make a buyer happy and there is still an issue, please Contact Us before leaving a poor feedback rating for a buyer.
+4. Poor feedback ratings left for buyers can sometimes seem retaliatory.
+In our experience, any issue can be worked out to a successful conclusion without resorting to leaving a poor feedback rating.
+If you've done everything to make a buyer happy and there's still an issue, please Contact Us before leaving a poor feedback rating for a buyer.

-3. Check the tracking number for the shipment.
-When the package is delivered send a follow-up message to the buyer asking if everything arrived in good condition.
-Remind the buyer that you've already left positive feedback for them and to leave positive feedback for you after opening and inspecting the package.
+5. Check the tracking number and follow-up with a buyer, asking if everything arrived in good condition.
+This takes seconds to do an buyers love it.
+It's also a good time to remind buyers that you've already left positive feedback for them and ask to leave positive feedback for you after opening the package and inspecting their purchase.

 Extras

-1. Rooting can be a tough proposition for some.
+3. Rooting can be a tough proposition for buyers.
 Adding a rooting instruction sheet to their package is a nice touch.

-4. The number of cuttings you're selling should be clearly stated in the listing Title and Description.
+6. The number of cuttings you're selling should be clearly stated in the listing Title and Item Description.
 If you're selling 1 cutting, "Buyer will receive 1 cutting".